Multiview point cloud registration with anisotropic and space-varying localization noise: Experimental Results

 \subsubsection{Hyperparameter setting and initialization}

-We observed that the number of Gaussian components $K$ does not have a substantial impact on the registration results as long as $K$ is of the same order of magnitude as the number of points.
-We fixed $K = 54$ for the {\it triplets}, $K = 1500$ for the {\it centriole} and $K = 2500$ for the {\it bunny}.
+We observe that $K$ does not have a substantial impact on the registration results as long as it is of the same order of magnitude as the number of points.
+We set $K = 54$ for the \textit{triplets}, and $K = 2000$ for both the \textit{centriole} and the \textit{bunny}.

 As explained in the previous section and as in [13], the priors $p_k$ are not updated and are all set to the same value except $p_{K+1}$ that represents the outlier probability.
 The proportion of outliers can be defined as